Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 - **Depression, Anxiety and Panic Attack Trend By Students Age:**
 - This is an analysis on prevalence of mental health conditions (anxiety, depression, panic attacks) among students, categorized by age.
 Below is an analysis of the findings along with key insights derived from the data:
-- __Anxiety:__ The picture of anxiety rate varies in students grouped according to age: it is the highest in students of 18 years (14 students), and then it gradually declines among the older students.
+- __Anxiety:__ The picture of anxiety rate varies in students grouped according to age. it is the highest in students of 18 years (14 students), and then it gradually declines among the older students.
 This peak probably occurs at the end of eighth grade or the start of high school, college, or other transitions that increase the amount of school-related stress.
 - __Depression:__ More specifically, it is highest within the age range of the students that were 18 years; 11 students fall under this age bracket and 6 were 24 years.
 The one at 18 could have been caused by the transition from childhood to adulthood/adolescence the one at 24 could be brought about by early adulthood which is accompanied by issues like career and finance.
 - __Panic Attacks:__ Again, panic attacks also occur most frequently at 18 (9 students) and then randomly in other groupings of students.
 Stress and uncertainties that are 18 possibly explain the high rate at a time that is considered to be a transition period.
 The decrease in older groups can be also attributed to the fact that aged students manage stress better than young ones.
 <br />